prechelt/anwesende/README.md

 perform the following steps once:

 - Perform
-  `./anw.sh production.sh onserver docker-compose run --rm django python manage.py createsuperuser --username superuser`.
+  `./anw.sh production onserver docker-compose run --rm django python manage.py createsuperuser --username superuser`.
   You could use a different username if you prefer.
   Enter a (near-irrelevant) email address and password for the superuser.
 - In a browser, visit